Mental Health Benefits of Exercise

 Whether we exercise in the morning, the middle of the day or after a long day at work, one of the biggest rewards is better sleep.

-One of the reasons for this is that exercise increases the body’s temperature, which has a calming effect on the mind and can make it easier to get to sleep.
+This is because exercise increases the body’s temperature, which has a calming effect on the mind and makes it easier to go to sleep.

-It also helps regulate the body’s circadian rhythms, which let’s us know when we’re tired and when we’re alert.
-If you do exercise at the end of the day, make sure there are a few hours between the time you exercise and the time you turn in for the night.
+When exercising at the end of the day, make sure there are a few hours between the time you do it and the time you turn in for the night.

 6. Increases Self-Esteem

-Whether we’re starting to exercise for the first time, or if we’re returning to regular exercise, maintaining this healthy habit quickly increases our self-esteem.
+Whether we’re starting to exercise for the first time, or we’re returning to a regular routine, maintaining this healthy habit quickly increases our self-esteem.

 7. Boosts Focus and Concentration